 Couple is inspired by her encounter with the Japanese artist Takuya with whom she communicates harmoniously only through art.
 They live in a modest house in Kyowa Saku Nagano.

-They now only communicate online to the exterior world with a weekly Skype call with the family in Tokyo and in France.
+They now only communicate online to the exterior world with a monthly Skype call with the family in Tokyo and in France.

 The dance of life, which started again